panulogic/cisf/README.md

-The next code-excerpt shows the main reason why r() exists as part of cisf: You can require modules by giving r() their path relative to the cwd, so you don't need to type out the full host-specific abspath, nor use fragile
+The next code-excerpt shows the main reason why r() exists in cisf: You can require modules by giving r() their path relative to the cwd, so you don't need to type out the full host-specific abspath, nor use fragile